 \section{Conclusions}

 In this manuscript, I explained the particle creation process of black-holes in dRGT non-linear massive gravity by using the path integral formulation.
 The first attempt for explaining the particle creation process in dRGT, was done in \cite{1} by the author.
-In this manuscript, tha author focused in the asymptotically flat case with $\beta=(3/4)\alpha^2$.
+In this manuscript, the author focused in the asymptotically flat case with $\beta=(3/4)\alpha^2$.
 This case represents the situation of zero cosmological constant with a non-zero graviton mass.
 There is however, a non-trivial configuration of St\"uckelberg fields around the black-hole.
-They are represented by the St\"uckelberg function $T_0(r,t)$.
+They are contained inside the St\"uckelberg function $T_0(r,t)$.
 By using the St\"uckelberg trick, it was possible to extend the notion of Kruskal coordinates in order to analyze the periodicity properties of the propagator.
 It was demonstrated that for the observers defining the time in agreement with the St\"uckelberg function $T_0(r,t)$, the periodicity properties of the propagator are the same as in the GR case, then these special observers will not perceive any difference between GR and dRGT at the moment of measuring the temperature.
-On the other hand, observers defining the time in agreement with $t$, will be able to perceive some extra-component of radiation coming from the extra-degrees of freedom.
+On the other hand, observers defining the time in agreement with $t$, will be able to perceive some extra-component of radiation coming from the vacuum degeneracy reproduced by the extra-degrees of freedom.
 If the extra-degrees of freedom are relevant after the Vainshtein scale, then only the observers located at scales larger than $r_V$ will be able to perceive the new effects.
 These observers will experience one of the following situations: 1).
 Branch point conditions which for the cases of $\alpha\to 0$ or $\alpha\to -2$, suppress any particle creation process.
 For other cases, with $\alpha$ arbitrary, the perception of particles is affected due to the distortion on the period of the propagator.
 2).
 Shift effect for the case $S=1$ $(\alpha\to\infty)$.